Skip to content

 Welcome to The Douglas Hyde, a unique space to see and learn about contemporary art in the heart of Dublin’s city centre.
 We are open five days a week and admission is always free.

-Explore our current exhibitions, artist talks, screenings and workshops or delve into our programmes for young people or our rich archive of exhibitions and events.
+Explore our exciting new exhibitions, artist commissions, artist talks and workshops or delve into our programmes for young people or our rich archive of exhibitions and events.

 Current Exhibitions